platformsh/platformsh-docs/src/configuration/routes/cache.md

 ### Flushing

 The HTTP cache does not support a complete cache flush, however, you can invalidate the cache by setting `cache:false`.

+## Debugging requests using the cache

+Platform.sh add `X-Platform-Cache` headers to each request which show whether your request is a cache HIT, MISS or BYPASS.
+This can be useful when trying to determine whether it is your application, the HTTP cache, or another proxy or CDN which is not behaving as expected.

+If in doubt, disable the cache using `cache:false`.

 ## Advanced caching strategies